synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 domain slices, may be incorrect or outdated.

-In step 2, this requires that the underlying file's data in the specified location by the offset and length found in step one has not changed – therefore, this is a possible race condition with Garbage Collection.
+In step 2, this requires that the underlying file's data in the specified location by the offset and length found in step one has not changed – this is a possible race condition with Garbage Collection.

-In step 3, this involves moving the domain iterator, so all the race conditions in the domain level also apply here.
+In step 3, this involves moving the domain iterator, so all the race condition in the domain level also apply here.

 ### 4.3.4 Deleting